Hospital plastic gets a second life: €3 million grant opens door to greater circularity in healthcare

 What began as a local pilot in the operating theatres of Zuyderland Medical Centre has now grown into a groundbreaking European initiative with global potential.
 Thanks to an EU grant of over €3 million, the CIRHECA project—Circular Transformation of Health and Care Systems in the Meuse-Rhine Region—is officially underway.
 Its mission: to stop burning clean plastic in hospital waste and instead recycle it into high-quality materials for reuse in medical applications.

 Hospitals are responsible for 8% of all plastic waste in Europe.
 Much of this material is clean and technically suitable for reuse, yet it often ends up in incinerators.
-Two pilot projects proved change is possible: Zuyderland Medical Centre developed a system to separate clean plastic waste in operating rooms, while SABIC and Jessa Hospital in Hasselt processed the plastic into new, identical-quality materials.
+Two pilot projects proved change is possible: Zuyderland Medical Centre developed a system to separate clean plastic waste in operating theatres, while Jessa Hospital in Hasselt did the same for their renal dialysis department.
+Meanwhile, SABIC processed the plastic into new plastic of identical quality.
 This local circular solution is now being scaled up across Europe.

 From regional innovation to international blueprint